harveye/BlueGreen/README.md

 ### Markdown files:
 - Overview.Rmd : A notebook documenting all exploratory analyses (please note that LRR calculations in this notebook are wrong and were not fixed - see Final_analysis.Rmd for final LRR calculation and figures)
-- Final_analysis.Rmd : Document only the analytical pipeline from the article with final analyses (RDA, LRR, mixed-effect models)
+- Final_analysis.Rmd : Notebook documenting only the analytical pipeline from the article with final analyses (RDA, LRR, mixed-effect models)